-How references to ‘structural racism’ got cut from an Md. bill on health disparities
+How references to structural racism got cut from a Md. bill on health disparities

 But after Republicans and some conservative Democrats quietly complained, lawmakers struck all 11 references to racism, past and present.

-Sen. Dolores Kelley (D-Baltimore), the chairwoman of the Senate Finance Committee, said the goal was to move the bill forward without a drawn-out fight on the Senate floor.
+Sen. Delores G. Kelley (D-Baltimore County), the chair of the Senate Finance Committee, said the goal was to move the bill forward without a drawn-out fight on the Senate floor.

 “We were going to lose the vote on the floor if we didn’t remove the preamble,” Kelley said in an interview.
-“And the devil works in mysterious ways … I think they thought we would let the whole bill die.”
+“And the devil works in mysterious ways. . . .
+I think they thought we would let the whole bill die.”

-Amid a national reckoning on structural racism, and disparities exposed by the coronavirus pandemic, the decision shows the difficulties of confronting and addressing historic bigotry — even in a liberal legislature where Democrats hold veto-proof majorities in both chambers.
+Amid a national reckoning on structural racism and disparities exposed by the coronavirus pandemic, the decision shows the difficulties of confronting and addressing historic bigotry — even in a liberal legislature where Democrats hold veto-proof majorities in both chambers.

-“The truth of the matter is in order to end racism in this state we have to be willing to call it out and see it in print,” said Sen. Mary Washington (D-Baltimore City), the bill sponsor.
+“The truth of the matter is in order to end racism in this state we have to be willing to call it out and see it in print,” said Sen. Mary L. Washington (D-Baltimore City), the bill’s sponsor.

-The action also is evidence of the push and pull at play in the Senate, where more conservative senators now lead the Republican caucus and Senate President Bill Ferguson (D-Baltimore City), a young liberal, is adjusting to his role after decades of the late Thomas V. Mike Miller Jr. leading the chamber.
+The action also is evidence of the push and pull at play in the Senate, where more conservative senators now lead the Republican caucus and Senate President Bill Ferguson (D-Baltimore City), a young liberal, is adjusting to his role after decades of Thomas V. Mike Miller Jr. leading the chamber.

 The bill, named for former state senator Shirley Nathan-Pulliam, would create a commission to examine the health of Maryland residents and the impact of various factors, including access to affordable housing, educational attainment and employment, on health outcomes.
 The commission would advise the state government on racial, ethnic, cultural or socioeconomic disparities in health, and set goals for health equity.